ARMmbed/mbed-ethernet-sample-kone/README.md

-mbedConnectorInteface endpoint example with Device Management (Ethernet)
+mbedConnectorInteface endpoint example for KONE (Ethernet)

 You will need to replace the contents of security.h with yours.